+a.
 Organizational Experience

-- Briefly describe your organization's history and mission - Who does your organization serve? - Describe the experience of the senior leadership of your organization.
-Include resumes for personnel already identified to serve as program staff for Arches - Describe your organization's experience over the past five years with the specific neighborhood(s) where services will be delivered - Describe any relevant experience that your organization and/or the senior leadership of your organization has had, within the past five years, in providing programs that demonstrate experience relating to the list below.
-For each program cited, provide a brief description of the services offered, dates of operation, program goals, and impact: - Operation of a court-involved young adult program and/or provision of services to people involved in the justice system - o Provision of services to disconnected and/or high need young adults - Provision of services to young adults ages 16 to 24 - Operation of a program that involved a group process for young adults - o Application of the values, principles and practices of positive youth development - o Provision of cognitive-behavioral therapeutic interventions/programs - o Provision of mentoring or coaching interventions - o Provision of services outside of 9:00 am to 5:00 pm business hours
+- Briefly describe your organization's history and mission - Who does your organization serve? - Describe the experience of the senior leadership of your organization. - Describe your organization's experience over the past five years with the specific neighborhood(s) where services will be delivered - Describe any relevant experience that your organization and/or the senior leadership of your organization has had, within the past five years, in providing programs that demonstrate experience relating to the list below.
+For each program cited, provide a brief description of the services offered, dates of operation, program goals, and impact: - Operation of a court-involved young adult program and/or provision of services to people involved in the justice system

-Complete Attachment 2, Relevant Experience Form, reproduce extra copies as needed, using the most recent quantitative measure to demonstrate that each program cited above was effective in each of the following areas:

-- Achievement of enrollment numbers that met or exceeded the funder/program expectation (target levels vs. actual enrollments) - Achievement of outcomes that met or exceeded funder/program expectations (projections vs. actual outcomes)
+- o Provision of services to disconnected and/or high need young adults - Provision of services to young adults ages 16 to 24 - Operation of a program that involved a group process for young adults - Application of the values, principles and practices of positive youth development - Provision of cognitive-behavioral therapeutic interventions/programs - Provision of mentoring or coaching interventions - Provision of services outside of 9:00 am to 5:00 pm business hours - Attach up to three work samples of previously completed projects similar in nature and relevant to the program proposed - Complete Attachment 3, Relevant Experience Form, reproduce extra copies as needed, using the most recent quantitative measure to demonstrate that each program cited above was effective in each of the following areas: - Achievement of enrollment numbers that met or exceeded the funder/program expectation (target levels vs. actual enrollments) - Achievement of outcomes that met or exceeded funder/program expectations (projections vs. actual outcomes)

+b.
 Organizational Capability